netotaku/clarkson.io/src/content/blog/a-guide-to-ethical-tracking.md

 ---
-title: A guide to Ethical Tracking
+title: Ethical Tracking.
+Moving Beyond Cookies and Google Analytics
 description: RequiredThis article explores the ethics of web tracking, questioning the necessity of cookies and the dominance of Google Analytics.
 It argues that most websites do not require the depth of tracking Google provides and introduces cookieless alternatives that respect user privacy.
 With a focus on proportionality and compliance, the piece advocates for simpler, transparent analytics that prioritise user trust over data hoarding.
 pubDate: 'May 01 2025'
-heroImage: '/blog-placeholder-3.jpg'
+heroImage: '/images/eye.jpg'
 ---
-# A Guide to Ethical Tracking: Moving Beyond Cookies and Google Analytics

 User tracking has always been part of the web.
 From server logs to session IDs, developers and businesses have long been able to understand user behaviour without resorting to invasive methods.
 The real issues emerged with **cross-domain tracking**, where large tech companies, particularly Google, began aggregating user data across multiple sites — a practice that benefits them far more than it does site owners.

 ## 🔐 Are Cookies Required for Tracking?